With no revenue neutrality, New Brunswick “fails to meet the test of open and transparent property taxation”

 Which jurisdictions in Canada have revenue neutral systems?

-I also draw this his list of jurisdictions with revenue neutral systems from the above City of Calgary document:
+I also draw this list of jurisdictions with revenue neutral systems from the above City of Calgary document:

 • all major municipalities in Alberta (including Edmonton, Calgary, Strathcona County, and the Wood Buffalo municipality, which includes Fort McMurray)